 Karl Poterack, the Mayo Clinic’s medical director of applied clinical informatics, reiterated this theme when he pointed out some concerns about the clinical applicability of wearables’ data.
 He also identified reasons why physicians are afraid to use the data: with too little context (the lack of interoperability between systems), physicians cannot fairly interpret data, and thus do not want to be held legally liable for bad advice, or for not detecting an adverse condition early enough in the game.

 We would be remiss if we didn’t at least touch on another area that greatly affects patient outcomes but is barely being discussed with physicians at all.
 Despite 78 percent of Americans being affected by at least one social determinant(s) of health (SDOH) — where patient access to quality medical care is limited due to “social” factors, such as lack of affordable housing, transportation, education, adequate food, and other criteria — only about one in every five patients affected by SDOH are actually discussing these issues with their providers.

 How to address the transportation SDOH in particular has led to recent advances in telehealth, with the U.S. leading innovation in this area, largely as a result of our senior population and high prevalence of patients suffering from comorbidities.
-Whether a combination of messaging and video apps, or a standalone device, telehealth solutions not only close communication gaps but enable patients quicker access to actual provider care in rural areas, and in emergency situations.
+Whether a combination of messaging and video apps, or a standalone device, telehealth and health application solutions not only close communication gaps but enable patients quicker access to actual provider care in rural areas, and in emergency situations.

 As we continue to track how health care should best address SDOH as a recent trend, Bridge Connector will soon be able to reveal more about how we’re working with partners to address SDOH within the clinical setting, at the point of care.
 Because that’s where we’re most interested in affecting real change — changing how health care communicates to boost positive outcomes for patients, while make providers’ lives easier along the way.